lusiux/ablage/README.md

 Changing date, sender and tags with modify the command line shown at the buttom of the document.
 To archive a pdf in `./store` run the command given at the end of the html file with den command line argument `-do`

+## uWSGI - WiP!

+Currently a psgi mode is in development to drop the dependancy to apache2.

+`uwsgi_psgi --http-socket :1237 --http-socket-modifier1 5 --psgi classify.psgi --processes 4 --master --check-static html --check-static ./`

 ## TODOs
 - Installation instruction